 LHC Experiments Data

-What are the plans for adding data from the LHC in addition to CMS and ATLAS?
-What is the status of the CMS data integration?
-Now complete?
-Screenshots here?
+The addition of new data layers from LHC experiments ATLAS and CMS is underway, but has been put on hold due to work developing a RTM-based exhibition for The Science Museum.

 Upgrading software

 The latest stable release of NASA WorldWind is 2.0.
-During PY3 significant work has been carried out to move the RTM over to this latest version of WorldWind.
+During PY3 significant work has been carried out to move the RTM over to this latest version of WorldWind, which should be achieved in PM35.

+The employs OpenGL 2.0, which should improve stability and performance.
+The new version is

+Also compatible with WebStart on the Mac version of Java.
+(Java 1.6 originally caused problems with the RTM on the Macintosh platform).

 LHC Exhibition at the London Science Museum 2013

-Describe the functionality changes for the Science Museum exhibition.
+During PY2, the UK Science Museum expressed an interest in including the Real Time Monitor in their LHC exhibition, Collider.
+Collider will open on 13 of November 2013 and run for six months.
+Janusz Martyniak is working on a number of features that will make the RTM more accessible and visually appealing to the tens of thousands of visitors that will visit the exhibition.
+This includes technical improvements (e.g. optimising the code and solving issues with the JAVA code for the map), but it also includes some general aesthetic improvements requested by the museum (e.g. a full screen version, a globe that automatically jumps between locations, a recorded offline version, more data sources CMS-Phedex).
+This should be implemented by the end of the project in time for the exhibition.

+Currently the RTM is working in full screen on a Mac thanks to API changes in moves by small circle to decrease judder between point of interest grid sites – rotates at constant latitude.
+The Science Museum would like to implement a demo that moves between grid site ‘points of interest’ with variable speed.

 Conclusion

 During PY3, the team worked on improving the amount of information provided by the GridGuide, increasing the overall number of guides but also improving coverage outside Europe.
 The RTM has been upgraded with software updates and the team has worked on integrating new data sources and infrastructures into the display.
 The aim for PY3 has been to complete the transfer to the latest version of WorldWind, fully integrate the CMS data transfers, continue to ensure that the application displays up-to-date and accurate information and investigate displaying data from new sources and infrastructures.